|Program||Myriarch for Java|

 The source package does not include standard build files (e.g. Ant) but you can simply download the free IntelliJ Community Edition and generate such files from the project.

-Myriarch.Core with the simulation algorithms and console runner.
+Myriarch.Core with the actual simulation algorithms.

-Myriarch.Core requires only the JVM modules
+Myriarch.Core requires only the Java SE 8 Compact 1 profile, or the JVM modules

 Myriarch.Core contains an executable command-line runner intended for debugging and benchmarking the simulation code.
 Start the runner with